rahulunair/dead_urls/README.md

 [![License: MPL 2.0](https://img.shields.io/badge/License-MPL%202.0-brightgreen.svg)](https://opensource.org/licenses/MPL-2.0)

-This simple application scans all Markdown and ReStructedText documents in the current directory by default recursievely for valid URLs.
+This simple application scans all Markdown and ReStructedText documents in the current directory by default recursively for valid URLs.
 If you want to give a specific location to search for, you can give that as an argument as well.